Lloyds Bank shareholders launch group action over HBOS takeover

-LONDON (Reuters) - Thousands of investors have launched a group legal action against Lloyds Banking Group (LLOY.L), seeking compensation for losses arising from the bank’s takeover of HBOS during the 2008 financial crisis.
+LONDON, Aug 6 (Reuters) - Thousands of investors have launched a group legal action against Lloyds Banking Group , seeking compensation for losses arising from the bank’s takeover of HBOS during the 2008 financial crisis.

 Lloyds paid a heavy price for the government-engineered takeover of HBOS, requiring a 20 billion pound ($33.7 billion)bailout after HBOS was caught out by a near-shutdown of the wholesale funding markets that it relied on more than rivals.